 The Neighborhood Advisory Council (NAC) is an advisory board, created to increase communication between organized neighborhood associations, City Council and City staff.
 The NAC also focuses on issues common to all neighborhoods in the City.
 The NAC has championed the cause of reducing chronic nuisances and crime, and increasing neighborhood solidarity.

 The NAC chair is elected by the participating membership.
+The current NAC chair is Rusty Worley.
 The NAC host(s) are City Council zone representatives in attendance.

 The NAC meets on a quarterly basis, generally the second Wednesday of the months of February, May, August, and November at 6 p.m. at OTC Lincoln Hall, 815 N. Sherman Avenue, Room 211.